HerculesDraycon/HerculesDraycon/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=HerculesDraycon&layout=compact)

 About me:<br/>
 University student in Computation Sciense, passionate on coding, Brazilian.
-Very committed to exercise systems programming in and keep chasing more knowledge about it.
+Very committed to exercise systems programming and keep chasing more knowledge about it.